rmoyano/sshforeveryone/about.md

 My name is Rafael O. Moyano Vega Aciar, I'm Systems Engineer and passionate about software libre.

 ###License
-This project is publicated under the license [CC BY-NC-SA V4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode "License"), so all yours contributions are welcome.
+This project is licensed under the terms of the [CC BY-NC-SA V4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode "License"), so all yours contributions are welcome.